sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 * Align each sample separately with `minimap2` with default parameters.
 Set parameters `-x` and `-G` to the values we have used during the [QC and alignment exercises](../qc_alignment#3-read-alignment).
 You can use 4 threads (set the number of threads with `-t`)

 !!! danger "Start the alignment on day 1"
     The alignment takes about 6 minutes per sample, so in total about one hour to run.
-Make sure you have started the alignment at day 1, so you don't have to wait for the results on day 2.
+Try to start the alignment at day 1, so you don't have to wait for the results on day 2.
 Use `nohup myscript.sh &` to be able to logout while `myscript.sh` is running (`tmux` and `screen` are also available).

 * Clone the [FLAIR repository](https://github.com/BrooksLabUCSC/flair) to the server, and check out the documentation.
 * Merge the separate alignments with `samtools merge`, index the merged bam file, and generate a `bed12` file with the script `flair/bin/bam2Bed12.py`